narenallam/OrderMatchingSystem/README.md

 ## 5) Managing concurrency (Multithreading)
      Refer Approach and Design

-## 6) Latency/Performance (What is the latency of your application, if 1 million Buy and Sell orders on multiple stocks are placed?)
-#### Near real-time:
-        This includes logging - application is running on a dual core, one core is for Producer one core is for Consumer.

-        Time taken to process 1000000 orders : 4.25691 secs [random stocks]
-            - The above latency can be reduced by parallelizing stock processing.
-        Time taken to process 1000001 orders : 4.20522 secs [single stock] -
-            - The above latency can be reduced by parallelizing 'Success' update process
+     Enhanced with better atomic types for readability and safety

+## 6) Latency/Performance
+     Performance tracking now implemented with high-precision timing Near real-time processing: 4.22 seconds for 1 million orders

-## 7) Usage of Data structures:
+## 7) Usage of Data Structures:

-        used std::unordered_map
-        std::vector
-        used boost::lockfree::spsc_queue
+     Used boost::lockfree::spsc_queue with configurable size
+     Enhanced memory management with proper Rule of Five